britannio/rama-e-vehicle-hire/README.md

 By virtue of using Rama, the back-end is horizontally scalable from the get-go and some of the more complex cross-task logic is tested with multiple threads to demonstrate this.

-Global Objects:
-- vehicleLocationTree: Stores a `GlobalKDTree` on each task ('partition').
-The KDTree tracks the location of vehicles.
-Querying across all KDTrees is done to gather the nearest 50 vehicles.

 Depots:
+- ride: Begin/end a ride.
-- vehicleCreate: Create a new vehicle
+- vehicleCreate: Create a new vehicle.
-- vehicleUpdate: Update the location and battery of a vehicle
+- vehicleUpdate: Update the location and battery of a vehicle.
-- userRegistration: Create a new user
+- userRegistration: Create a new user.
-- ride: Begin/end a ride

 PStates: